Frequently Asked Questions

 Is return shipping to the lab included?

-• When you have finished testing, log back in to radonline.com and update your testing information.
+3. After testing, log back into radonline.com to update your testing information.

 Where is my detector number?